-- the fact that the transfer is to take place, when it will occur and the reasons for it - the implications of the transfer for the affected employees - any "measures" (i.e. material changes) that it is envisaged will be taken in connection with the transfer in relation to the affected employees.
-This might include any unavoidable changes to incentive arrangements, payroll date or benefit providers, consequential redundancies, a change to the workplace location, participation in a different pension scheme, the fact that the transferee's policies will apply in future, etc information relating to the transferor's use of agency workers

-When there are measures envisaged in connection with the transfer, the employer must consult appropriate representatives of affected employees with a view to seeking their agreement to them.
-Note that employers with fewer than 10 employees may consult them directly.
+- > the fact that the transfer is to take place, when it will occur and the reasons for it - > the implications of the transfer for the affected employees - > any 'measures' (i.e. material changes) that it is envisaged will be taken in connection with the transfer in relation to the affected employees.
+This might include any unavoidable changes to incentive arrangements, payroll date or benefit providers, consequential redundancies, a change to the workplace location, participation in a different pension scheme, the fact that the transferee's policies will apply in future, etc - > information relating to the transferor's use of agency workers connection with the transfer, the employer must consult appropriate representatives of affected employees with a view to seeking their agreement to them.
+NB: employers with fewer than 10 employees may consult them directly.